rappdw/redblackgraph/README.md

 # Introduction

-Red Black Trees are binary trees such that each node has an extra bit, color (red or black).
-This color bit us used to balance the tree as modifications are made.
-In working on data structures to effectively model familial relationships, we find the idea of adding a color bit to a DAG of multiple interleaved binary trees to have utility.
-The result is a new data structure, operators, and extensions of linear algebra denoted as a "Red Black Graph".
-For an indepth treatment of the data structure, open the Jupyter notebooks in the notebooks directory.
-You can easily do this by running:

-1. `pip3 install dockerutils`
-2. `build-image notebook`
-3. `run-image notebook`
-4. open the url in the log, e.g. http://localhost:8888/?token=1417275a25db329622eeee89e48e28dd6c1bae3edc3eb8d9
-5. Navigate to the notebooks sub-dir and explore detailed notebooks from there including:
-    1. *Red Black Graphs* - An introduction to the data structure
-    2. *Linear Algebra of Red Black Graphs* - A more in depth treatment of some of the linear algebra properites of a Red Black Graph
-    3. *Python Implementation* - A discussion of some of the Python implementation approaches

-This module provides serveral implementations of Red Black Graph.
+Red Black Graphs are a specific type of graph used to model things like familial relationships.
+This package presents (in a Jupyter notebook) and implements the underlying math as well as discusses some interesting applications.

+As this python module is a numpy extension, you must install numpy before running setup.py or trying to pip install the module.
+There is a script in the repo bin directory that can be used to setup the project for development or to prep for reading the notebook. (`bin/setup-project.sh`)

+# Reading the Notebook

+Extensive documentation and examples can be found in the Jupyter notebook, "Red Black Graph - A DAG of Multiple, Interleaved Binary Trees.ipynb".
+To access the notebook after you've setup the project for development, simply: `run-image notebook`, observe the URL for the Jupyter server, open the URL in a browser and navigate to the notebooks directory to open the notebook.
+If you'd prefer to read hard copy, simply run `bin/generate-pdf.sh notebooks/Red Black Graph - A DAG of Multiple, Interleaved Binary Trees.ipynb`.
+A pdf file will be generated into the `build/latex-{datestamped}` directory.

+# A Note on Implementations

 * `redblackgraph.simple` - a pure python implementation.
 This simple implementation is intended for illustrative purposes only.
-* `redblackgraph.matrix` and `redblackgrpah.array` - a Numpy C-API extension for efficient computation with the matrix multiplication operator, @, overloaded to support Red Black Graph linear algebra.
+* `redblackgraph.matrix` and `redblackgrpah.array` - a Numpy C-API extension for efficient computation with the matrix multiplication operator, @, overloaded to support avos matrix products.
 * `redblackgraph.sparse_matrix` - an optimized implementation built on scipy's sparse matrix implementation.

-**Note:** conforms to and utilizes [dockerutils](https://github.com/rappdw/docker-utils) conventions.
+**Note:** This repository conforms to and utilizes [dockerutils](https://github.com/rappdw/docker-utils) conventions.